JD Spicer Zeb Solicitors Banner Image

 I would like JD Spicer Zeb to represent me, however I had another solicitor for my initial interview.
 What can I do?

 If you wish to change your legal representation or if you did not have legal representation at the first interview, you can instruct us to act for you.
-Please contact us on 0207 624 7771 to arrange an appointment to speak to one of our specialist defence solicitors.
+Please contact us on 0207 624 7771 to arrange an appointment to speak to one of our specialist released under investigation solicitors.

-Can I travel abroad if I have been released under investigation?
+Can I leave the country if I am released under investigation?

-How long can you be released under investigation?
+How long can police keep you under investigation?

 Technically, you can be released under investigation but not charged for an indefinite period of time.
-This means that there are no released under investigation time limits that you will be subject to.
+This means that there are no time limits that you will be subject to.

 What is the difference between bail and released under investigation?